Teriks/pake/docs/source/multitasking.rst

     everything works right, so use it for multitasking inside tasks instead.
 It passes in the :py:attr:`pake.TaskContext.io_lock` object as a lock, just FYI.

-When **collect_output** is **True** and their **silent** parameter is **False**, these functions will buffer all process output to a temporary file while the process is doing work.
+When the **collect_output** is **True** and the **silent** parameter of these functions is **False**, they will buffer all process output to a temporary file while the process is doing work.

-When the process finishes, theses functions will get a lock on :py:attr:`pake.TaskContext.io_lock` and write all their output to the task's IO incrementally.
-This way the sub-pakefile/process output will not get scrambled in with output from other things that are running concurrently.
+When the process finishes, theses functions will acquire a lock on :py:attr:`pake.TaskContext.io_lock` and write all their output to the task's IO queue incrementally.
+This way the sub-pakefile/process output will not get scrambled in with output from other sub tasks that are running concurrently.

 Reading process output incrementally from a temporary file after a process completes will occur much faster than it takes for the actual process to finish.

 This means that other processes which may have output can do work and write concurrently, and pake only needs to lock the task IO queue when it has to relay the output from a completed process (which is faster than locking while the process is writing).